Zumanity

-Zumanity (zoo-manity) was a resident cabaret-style show by Cirque du Soleil at the New York-New York Hotel and Casino on the Las Vegas Strip, in the theatre previously occupied by Michael Flatley's Lord of the Dance (musical).
-The production was unveiled on September 20, 2003 (previews started on August 14, 2003) and had its last performance on March 14, 2020.
-It was announced on November 16, 2020 that the show would be closing permanently.
+Zumanity (zoo-manity) was a resident cabaret-style show by Cirque du Soleil at the New York-New York Hotel and Casino on the Las Vegas Strip, in the theatre previously occupied by Michael Flatley's Lord of the Dance.
+The production was unveiled on September 20, 2003 (previews began on August 14, 2003), and its last performance was on March 14, 2020.
+It was announced on November 16, 2020, that the show would be closing permanently.
 It is the first "adult-themed" Cirque du Soleil show, billed as "the sensual side of Cirque du Soleil" or "another side of Cirque du Soleil".
 Created by René Richard Cyr and Dominic Champagne, Zumanity is a departure from the standard Cirque format.
 Intended for mature adult audiences only, it was centered on erotic song, dance, acrobatics, and comedy.

 The inspiration for Zumanity came from multiple sources.
 Cirque du Soleil founder Guy Laliberté was offered the chance to create two new shows in Las Vegas, and wanted something completely new and original rather than multiple similar shows that would cannibalize off of each other's sales and audiences.
 Another reason was that the New York-New York Hotel and Casino wanted to make their entertainment appear more "trendy", and liked the concept of a more adult Cirque du Soleil performance.

 Laliberté admits that the biggest reason to produce Zumanity was the opportunity to create something with edgier subject matter.
 He was interested in the idea of creating a show that explored human sexuality something at complete odds with the other, more family-oriented Cirque du Soleil shows.
 "Our previous shows have all been family-oriented and politically correct, which is great," Laliberté said, "but we're human beings, we won't hide it.
 We're a bunch of happy campers.
 We like to live new experiences.
 Zumanity deals with some of those experiences."

 On February 22, 2022, Cirque du Soleil announced that a new show, Mad Apple, would replace the Zumanity show at New York-New York Hotel and Casino, which opened on May 26, 2022.